Bailey & Co Antique Coin Silver Covered Entree Serving Dishes model exhibited at the New York Crystal Palace Exposition in 1853

-These rare servers are the finest we have had the pleasure to offer.
+These rare servers are some of the finest we have had the pleasure to offer.
 The rectangular bases are supported by four beautifully cast hairy paw feet clutching round spheres.
 The areas where it attaches to the body spreads outward and morphs into foliate design.

 Applied borders cascade over the sides and terminate with smooth, irregular, wavy edges.
 The removable covers fit onto small ledges below the borders.